krausest/js-framework-benchmark/README.md

 The you can then continue with creating the results table `npm run results`.
 Another workaround is to delete the folders of frameworks you can't run or you are not interested in.

-# 2 Building the frameworks and running the benchmark
+# 2 The old and hard way: Building the frameworks and running the benchmark

 ## 2.1 Prerequisites